 What is the Prostate?

 The prostate is a gland located in the lower abdomen of men that produces seminal fluid.
 As men age, the prostate can enlarge, leading to a condition known as benign prostatic hyperplasia (BPH).
-BPH can cause urinary symptoms such as difficulty urinating and frequent nighttime urination, and can also increase the risk of prostate cancer.
+BPH can cause urinary symptoms such as difficulty urinating and frequent nighttime urination, and other prostate issues.

 Pine Pollen and Prostate Health

 Pine pollen has been shown to have several potential benefits for prostate health.
-Some studies suggest that it may help reduce the risk of developing prostate cancer by inhibiting cancer cell growth.
-Pine pollen is also believed to have anti-inflammatory properties that can help reduce inflammation in the prostate gland, which is often associated with BPH.
+Some studies suggest that it may support prostate health by supporting normal healthy estrogen levels.
+Pine pollen is also believed to have estrogen blocking properties supporting prostate health.
 In addition, pine pollen contains antioxidants that help protect cells from damage, including those in the prostate gland.

 Other Health Benefits of Pine Pollen